annemadelen/DAT250_expass2/README.md

 I have added 3 different screenshots, one where i tried to make 2 users by adding all the information needed.
 I also tried to make a poll by using INSERT INTO and added different vote options.
 Then i used SELECT tool to control that the poll was correctly added.

+Project Report Expass 5

+During the setup and experimentation with Redis, several technical issues occured.
+Initially, Redis was installed successfully and working from the terminal, but after a system restart, the local Redis service was no longer recognized.
+I tried to reinstall redis through homebrew and starting it as a background service.
+I tested this by redis-cli ping and got back a pong, then I experimented with GET and SET which was sucessful.
+Next i tried to keep track of logged-in users and represent the complex information and this also worked.

+Then I tried implementing a new main RedisPollApp.java containing a simple poll for testing.
+This is where I got more issues.
+This incolved the dependencies where VS code could not read them leading to failing imports in the code.
+I tried to fix this but for some reason this lead to more complications with the JPA test files from last expass.
+I could no longer run ./gradlew build becouse of this.
+I was not able to fix this, however after a new download of VS code, the dependencie "redis.clients:jedis:6.2.0" sudddenly worked again.
+This made it possible to test that RedisPollApp.java and PollCacheManeger.java was able to run and work as expected.

+I did not manage to fix the PollTest from last week and can no longer run ./gradlew build.
+Even with some help from other students, it would not be fixed.
+We concluded that there is some fundemental issues with my PC or VS code itself.
+I might have to do a reset where I try to download everything again and make sure everything is working togheter.